 The bot will honor any instructions to close the position in your automations (or at expiration if ITM) as if it was still open.
 However, since you've externally closed the position, the broker will produce an error with a message informing you the position does not exist.
 At that point, you can still manually override the position in the bot so it doesn't try again.

 Users are encouraged to reach out to the broker for questions on their reconciliation process.

 Bot Positions can be in four different states, Open, Opening, Closed, and Closing.
 When an order is passed from the automation to the broker service it changes state, and in the process is released from the bot temporarily until returned with an updated state.
 During this time, the bot is unaware of this position and will not be recognized as Open by other automations.

 Positions that are in a Closing state are not recognized by other automations as Open while undergoing the closing process.

 All orders are submitted as timed limit orders.
 If a partial fill event is returned, we wait for the remaining position to be filled.
 On the subsequent partial fill(s) we reset the timeout, default to 5 minutes.

-If no new partial fill even is received after the timeout expires, the remaining order is simply canceled and the position status changes from "opening" to "open" with the partial quantity or position status changes to "open" to "closing with the remaining quantity.
+If no new partial fill event is received after the timeout expires, the remaining order is simply canceled, and the position status changes from "opening" to "open" with the partial quantity.

 Tax Lot Selection